Position: Site Director, Ireland

 - Provide logistical support to visiting US study abroad advisors and faculty

-The Ireland Site Director is a part time position (with more intensive commitments during the start of academic semesters, and periodically for short term customized programs), though the SD will be expected to be on call for emergencies.
+The Ireland Site Director is a part-time position (with more intensive, full-time commitments during the start of academic semesters, and periodically for short term customized programs), though the SD will be expected to be on call for emergencies.

 - Bachelor’s Degree